 Not sure where to start?
 Here’s a step-by-step to guide create awesome culture marketing that reflects your true identity.

-1) Start With a Culture Checkup
+STEP 1: Start With a Culture Checkup

 Every brand’s culture develops over time.
 Whether you’re a 100-year-old brand or a fresh startup, your culture is reflected in everything you do, from how you talk to your team, to how you treat your partners, to how you ideate for new product ideas.
 That said, your culture ultimately stems from your core identity.
 These are your core beliefs, the elements that influence your actions, fuel your business, and shape your culture.